 In a first set of model runs we evaluate the use of an Area-Based Stream Power Model (A-SPM) to explain observed variations in CRN-derived denudation rates (E{CRN}).
-We optimize river incision parameters for four scenarios (Table 4: A-SPM scenario's 1 - 4): in the first two scenarios, the slope exponent, n is left as a free parameter.
+We optimize river incision parameters for four scenarios (Table 4: A-SPM scenario's 1-4): in the first two scenarios, the slope exponent, n is left as a free parameter.
 In the second two scenarios, the slope parameter is fixed to unity (n = 1).
-Figure 7 illustrates both the k{Sn} - E{CRN} (Figure 7a and b) and corresponding E{Mod} - E{CRN} relationships where E{Mod} represents the simulated river incision (Figure 7c and d).

-In A-SPM scenario 1 (Table 4, Figure 7.ac), we assume a spatially uniform erodibility ($\overline{L_E}$ fixed to 1 in Eq.
+In A-SPM scenario 1 (Table 4, Figure 7.a), we assume a spatially uniform erodibility ($\overline{L_E}$ fixed to 1 in Eq.
 11) and leave the erosion efficiency coefficient (K') and the slope parameter n as free parameters during model optimization.
 The optimized fit between simulated erosion (E, Eq.
-2) and E{CRN} is shown in Figure 7.ac.
-The optimized fit is surrounded by a lotstill results in a high degree of data scatterscattering resulting in a NS model efficiency of 0.5, a R^2 of 0.5, a ME of 3.25 and optimized values for K' and n of respectively 0.57 m^{0.1}s-1 and 1.4207.
-The fit between k{SN} and E{CRN} (Figure 7a) or simulated river incision and measured denudation rates (Figure 7c) hints to at the existence of a correlation between E{CRN} and river incision rates.
-The fit shown in Figure 7.a., showsc, illustrates that modelled erosion rates for catchments with a low mean erodibility index (= high resistance to erosion) are mostly overpredicted (plotting below the 1:1 line) whereas modelled erosion rates of catchments with a high erodibility index are mostly underpredicted (plotting above the 1:1 line).
+2) and E{CRN} is shown in Figure 7.a.
+The fit is surrounded by a lot of data scatter resulting in a NS model efficiency of 0.5, a R^2 of 0.5, a ME of 3.25 and optimized values for K' and n of respectively 0.57 m^{0.1}s-1 and 1.12.
+The fit between simulated and measured denudation rates hints to the existence of a correlation between E{CRN} and river incision rates.
+The fit shown in Figure 7.a, shows that modelled erosion rates for catchments with a low mean erodibility index (= high resistance to erosion) are mostly overpredicted (plotting below the 1:1 line) whereas modelled erosion rates of catchments with a high erodibility index are mostly underpredicted (plotting above the 1:1 line).

 In A-SPM scenario 2 (Table 4, Figure 7.b), we quantify the impact of varying lithology by using catchment specific values for the lithological erodibility ($\overline{L_E}$ in Eq.
-11) and leaving k_σ and n as free optimization parameters.
+11) and leaving k_a and n as free optimization parameters.
 The optimized fit between simulated erosion (E, Eq.
 11) and E{CRN} is shown in Figure 7.b.
-Optimization results in a NS model efficiency of 0.73, a R^2 of 0.73, a ME of 2.23 and optimized values for k_σ and n of respectively 0.07 m^{0.1}s-1 and 1.64.
+Optimization results in a NS model efficiency of 0.73, a R^2 of 0.73, a ME of 2.23 and optimized values for k_a and n of respectively 0.07 m^{0.1}s-1 and 1.64.
 Considering lithological erodibility strongly reduces data scatter surrounding the fit.
-The importance of lithological strength in controlling the Λ SPM and the k{sn} E{CRN} relation confirms that strong metamorphic and plutonic rocks erode at slower rates than lithologies which are less resistant to weathering such as volcaniclastic deposits.
+The importance of lithological strength in controlling the A-SPM and the k{sn} -E{CRN} relation confirms that strong metamorphic and plutonic rocks erode at slower rates than lithologies which are less resistant to weathering such as volcaniclastic deposits.
 The erodibility index appears to provide an appropriate scaling of relative rock strength: analysis of residuals did not reveal any significant relation of residuals with lithology.
-When using spatially variable, catchment specific lithological erodibility values ($\overline{L_E}$) (Figure 7.b), the n coefficient of the SPM is considerably larger than unity (n = 1.64) and the k{sn} E{CRN} relationship becomes non linear, corroborating earlier findings documented in e.g. Gasparini and Brandon (2011).
-To evaluate the impact of a variable n exponent on the performance of the empirical Λ SPM, we executed two more model optimizations.
+When using spatially variable, catchment specific lithological erodibility values ($\overline{L_E}$) (Figure 7.b), the n coefficient of the SPM is considerably larger than unity (n = 1.64) and the k{sn} -E{CRN} relationship becomes non-linear, corroborating earlier findings documented in e.g. Gasparini and Brandon (2011).
+To evaluate the impact of a variable n exponent on the performance of the empirical A-SPM, we executed two more model optimizations.